-5. Ride height
+5. Ride Height and Car Weight

 The ride height is the distance between the track and the bottom of the chassis.
-For most tracks the normal ride height should be 12mm in the rear and 11mm in the front.
+For most loose dirt tracks the normal ride height should be 18mm in the rear and 17mm in the front.
 A little more ride height in the rear is usually good because the rear of the car will squat under acceleration.
-Ride height is adjusted using the threaded collars on the springs.
+Ride height is adjusted with the various shock mounting holes provided on the car and fine-tuned using the threaded collars on the springs.
 Ride height can be lowered for extremely smooth high bite tracks, and can be raised if the chassis is bottoming out.